The transformation and regeneration of Chippendale and Ultimo.

 Taking centre stage will be a suite of projects by local heroes Neeson Murcutt Architects, SJB, Angelo Candalepas, Breathe Architecture, John James, Ian Moore, Raffaello Rosselli and Andy Macdonald.

 This tour is no touristic join-the-dots.
 It’s an exploration of a city by stealth that will reveal an altogether different side to Sydney than the one you may have imagined.

 Prince Alfred Park & Pool (outside).
 105 Chalmers St, Surry Hills.
 There is a cafe at the entry called Whisk & Paddle.

 - You will need your own bike.
-There are various bike-hire and bike-share operators to choose from.
-Details will be emailed to you with your tickets.
+There are various bike-hire and bike share operators to choose from including Mobike and Lime Electric Bikes.

 - If you have a Gift Card, enter the code in the next window.

 - Please bring your ticket for scanning either printed or on your phone.

 - Please arrive at the meeting point 10 minutes prior to tour departure.

 - Tickets are transferrable and cancellable up to 72 hours before the event.